2018 Annual Gala DinnerVIEW EVENT DETAILS

 Join us for a festive evening in support of Asia Society's mission to build bridges of understanding between Asia and the world.

 Our honorees this year are leaders in the arts and business, whose life work has been to forge cross-cultural ties.
 George Takei has broken barriers as an actor and eloquently championed Asian-American actors, Japanese Americans and other minorities seeking a more inclusive society.
+Jon M. Chu has directed the first studio-backed movie in 25 years to star an all-Asian cast.
+Ronnie Chan has led by example in developing a new ethos of philanthropy in Asia.
 Thomas McLain has built an international legal practice with a focus on Asia and been a leader of Asia Society for more than 12 years as a Global Trustee and Chairman of Asia Society Southern California.

 Thomas McLain has worked to connect the U.S. and Asia as an attorney, investment banker and private-equity investor – and as a leader of Asia Society.
 He is currently senior counsel at international law firm Hogan Lovells, where he brings more than 40 years of expertise in Asia to a practice that focuses on complex international and domestic business transactions and international corporate counseling.
 McLain began his career as a foreign law trainee at Nagashima Ohno & Tsunematsu in Tokyo in 1974 and has maintained close ties with Japan.